Concurrent Education

 Queen’s Concurrent Education is a 5-year + 1 summer term program that prepares secondary school graduates to become educators and qualify for Ontario College of Teachers certification.
 Our graduates are out into the job market a year earlier, since most other Ontario faculties of education offer their programs over 6 years with typical fall/winter semesters.

-In Queen’s ConEd, you will be working on two degrees at the same time – an Honours Bachelor of Arts, Science (including Kinesiology), French, Music, and a Bachelor of Education degree – from day one!
-The BEd degree from Queen’s is widely accepted for teacher certification across Canada and around the world.
+In Queen’s ConEd, you will be working on two degrees at the same time from day one - an undergraduate honours degree AND a Bachelor of Education (BEd).
+A BEd from Queen’s is widely accepted for teacher certification across Canada and around the world.

 Application Process